14 of the Best Ad & Marketing Campaigns (And What Made Them

 It was a hit.

-So when you're trying to decide the best way to present your brand, ask yourself what problem are you solving for your customers.
-What solution does your product or service provide?
-By hitting on that core issue in all of your marketing messaging, you'll connect with consumers on an emotional level that is hard to ignore.
+So when you're trying to decide the best way to present your brand, ask yourself: What problem are you solving for your customers?
+What solution does your product or service

 2) Absolut Vodka: The Absolut Bottle